 Verify that the gas valve shutoff on the furnace's gas line is turned on.
 Its handle will be parallel with the gas line if it's on.
 However, if it's perpendicular, the gas is off.
 If the gas is turned off, rotate the gas valve handle parallel with the gas line and see if the furnace starts working.

 Also, keep in mind that we are talking about a furnace gas valve, which is not the same as the gas valve for a fireplace.
-To learn more about the function of a fireplace gas valve, check out our gas fireplace repair blog here.
+To learn more about the function of a fireplace gas valve, check out our blog on gas fireplace repair issues.

 Damaged or Loose Thermostat Wiring